 To apply for this funding, please email Tiffany Dion (firstname.lastname@example.org) with ALL of the following information:

 Location of conference.

 Presentation title and type (paper/poster/talk).

-Other funding you’ve received or applied to for this trip and amount(s).
+Other funding you’ve received or applied to for this trip (please include the source of funding and amount(s) received if applicable).

 Grant Forward Features a “travel” grant type, as well as a “workshop/conference” grant type for ease of searching.